apache/beam/contributor-docs/code-change-guide.md

 # Python guide

 The Beam Python SDK is distributed as a single wheel, which is more straightforward than the Java SDK.
-Python development is consequently more less complicated.
+Python development is consequently less complicated.

 ## Console (shell) setup